unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/client-models/{vendor}/{name}/sn/{serial-number}`

-Get information about a serial number.
+Get information on a serial number.

 ##### Permissions

-One of the following:

 * User must have `___admin` [permission](#permission-object) to the domain.
-* User must have `___admin` [permission](#permission-object) to device with the serial number ( Set "Allow customer to use the API to get the Serial Number extra field." from admin/configuration page.)
+* User must have `___admin` [permission](#permission-object) to the device with the serial number (Check "Allow end users to obtain the serial number extra field information using the API." under the admin/configuration page.)

 ##### Request